Research and Development

 - Plant science companies aim to protect both their employees and the environment to the fullest extent possible.

-Manufacturing of crop protection products is done with a view to protecting both employees and the environment.
+Manufacturing of crop protection products is done with a view to protect both employees and the environment.
 The chemical industry, from which much of the modern plant science industry evolved, has always had a good safety record.
 Naturally, all regulatory standards are complied with, but the industry commonly takes its responsibilities further and takes part in voluntary initiatives.
-In addition to assuring the safety of workers, significant improvements have been made in the reduction of waste streams and carbon dioxide emissions.
+In addition to ensuring the safety of workers, significant improvements have been made in the reduction of waste streams and carbon dioxide emissions.

 Through the adoption of good manufacturing practices, the industry aims to protect its neighbours, its employees and the environment.
 National and international standards are strictly adhered to, and international standards are adopted (ISO 14000 and 9000 in particular).

 CropLife SA has developed guidelines for members to acquaint themselves with the compliance issues around warehousing, storage and transportation of pesticides.
 Most members use the services of registered and licensed dangerous goods transport companies while others have their own fleets of certified vehicles and drivers.
 Pesticide stores at distribution and agent levels are built according to the SA National Standard 10206 for safe use and storage of pesticides.